erlang/otp/lib/stdlib/doc/src/re.md

 also allows octal numbers and backreferences to be unambiguously distinguished.

 If braces are not used, after `\0` up to two further octal digits are read.
-However, if the PCRE2_EXTRA_NO_BS0 option is set, at least one more octal digit must follow `\0` (use `\00` to generate a NUL character).
-Make sure you supply two digits after the initial zero if the pattern character that follows is itself an octal digit.

 Inside a character class, when a backslash is followed by any octal digit, up to three octal digits are read to generate a code point.
 Any subsequent digits